chris2k2/ber/doc/arc42/03_system_scope_and_context/README.md

-# Kontextabgrenzung
+# System Scope and Context

-Folgende Systeme interagieren mit BER:
+The following systems interact with BER:

 ![Kontext](../images/context.png)